Skip to main content

 3

 The order matters - CONCAT appends fields left to right.
-You can view and change the order of the inputs in the CONCAT operation by dragging the fields listed in the CONCAT properties panel.
+You can view and change the order of the inputs by dragging the fields listed in the Text Combination Order section.

 View and re-order source fields